ParthM02/First-Game/README.md

 The flappy bird mini-game is not my original idea, I simply recreated the game myself.

 ## License
-This project is not licensed and therefore cannot be copyed or modified without my permission.
+This project is not licensed and therefore cannot be copied or modified without my permission.

 ## Project Status
 This project is complete and development has stopped completely.